-He came from nowhere and became one of the greatest mysteries of nineteenth century Germany.
+He came from nowhere and became one of the greatest mysteries of 19th century Germany.
 On May 26th, 1828 he appeared in the streets of Nuremberg.
-For the next 5 years he was a source of speculations and a cause of many troubles.
+For the next five years he was a source of speculations and the root of many troubles.
 This is the tragic story of Kaspar Hauser.

 Two Strange Letters

 He appeared in the streets of the German city as a teenager.
 He would not say who he was, but he carried a letter with him.
 This letter was addressed to the captain of the 4th squadron of the 6th cavalry regiment, Captain von Wessenig.
 The letter had been sent "From the Bavarian border / The unnamed place / 1828".

 The author of this letter stayed anonymous, but it said that the boy was given into the writer’s custody as an infant on October 7, 1812 and that he taught him how to read, write, and about the Christian religion.
 Another part of the letter was shocking because the person who took care of the boy wrote that he was never allowed to enter his guardian’s house.
 The writer also recommended that the boy should become a cavalryman as his father was.
 Captain von Wessenig was obliged to decide what to do with the boy, it was written that he could choose to take him in or hang him.

 - The Spanish Inquisition: The Truth behind the Dark Legend (Part I)

 - Fragments of 40,000 year old female ‘Venus’ carving found

 - The Curious Disappearance of the Eilean Mor Lighthouse Keepers – A Scottish Mystery